My Dinner

 • Pour in the meat broth and add the potatoes and carrots.
 Bring to boil for around 10 minutes.

-• Add the green beans and cook for a further 15 minutes.
+• Add the sliced sausages and let them heat through for a few minutes.

-• Serve with a rye bread or a crusty roll.
+• Serve hot with rye bread or a crusty roll.

 Notes